DaDaDadeo/Cycle-Print-To-PDF/README.md

 The shell script loads the two primary GetCycle applications, GetCycle and sertcp (or servprint).
 The shell script provides the opening commands for the two applications with the required arguments.

-One of the GetCycle functions is to receive serial or tcp socket data from an automation PLC, store the data to a file named active_log.txt and at the same time forward the data to an Ethernet printer port.
-The data is not filtered or changed.
-The application that performs this is the binary sertcp program.
+The Get-Cycle can function as a device server and receive serial or tcp socket data from an automation PLC, store the data to a file named active_log.txt and at the same time forward the data to an Ethernet printer port.

+The Get-Cycle can also be configured to run without forwarding the data to an Ethener port until the logged information or cycle is completed.
+This allows for a printer or server port to be used only for a short period.

+The data stored to the text file is not filtered or changed.
+There are several applications that perform different functions depending on the options used.

+	If serial data is to be captured and forwarded to a printer, the serial_tcp or serial_to_tcp.py applications can be used.

+	If serial data is to be captured only, the serial_txt applciation can be used.
+The serial_to_tcp application can be used also by configuring the IP address to a non-exisisting address.

+	If TCP data is captured and forwarded to a printer, the serv_print application is used.

+	If TCP data is captured only, the application serv_txt is used.

+	The getcycle19 will only print to PDF.

+	The getycle20 wil print both the PDF file of cycles only and all information that is stored to the log file.
+The log file text is sent to the printer using the file_tcp application.

-The GetCycle application is a compiled binary program using C programming language.
+The Get-Cycle application is a compiled binary program using C programming language.
 The function is to periodically check the text file active_log.txt and determine whether a cycle has started and ended.
 The GetCycle application at first only reads the text file.
 However, if the received data is not from a cycle print, the text is cleared on the next periodic interval.
 This is to